housemeerkat/scaleway-kubernetes/README.md

 etcd.service will be launched.

 ```
-// specify that this machine uses an etcd-cluster with the name: MY_CLUSTER_NAME
+// specify that this machine uses an etcd-cluster with the name: MY_ETCD_CLUSTER_NAME
 // use this variable, if you somehow need to access the etcd-cluster, either as
-a peer or as an etcd-client.
+// a peer or as an etcd-client.
-etcd:clustername:MY_CLUSTER_NAME
+etcd:clustername:MY_ETCD_CLUSTER_NAME

 // An etcd discovery token from https://discovery.etcd.io/new?size=3
 // Be aware to specify the correct size.